Optimising Search Results

 Organic search engine optimisation should be considered a long term goal, with the aim of achieving better results over time by adding more relevant content.
 Without good organic results, the people looking for your services probably won’t find you.

-Initially time needs to be put in, but over time, less is required to maintain rankings.
+Initially, some effort is required to achieve a good result, but over time, less is required to maintain rankings.

 Organic optimisation expense is nothing compared to what you risk losing without it.
 Organic position results will stabalise, presenting much better value than paid ads.